 The Flexikey® application is a quick hotkey configuration application, which allows you to assign a single key to launch multiple key combinations, or to launch programs and applications, to create text macros and to disable certain keys.
 The application can also be used to configure the mouse buttons to create hotkeys for gaming etc. All the configuration settings are retained under (up to12) profiles to which the settings are applied.
-Click Flexikey® in the Gaming section of the Control Center, or the click the icon [5] in the notification area of the taskbar, to launch the application (see Appendix B for full details).
+Click Flexikey in the Control Center to launch the application.